BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_bot_lessons_home/01/index.md

       - Name some similarities between robots and humans?
       - Name some differences between robots and humans?
       - What are the 4 major parts of a robot?
-      - at type of engineering is related to each of those parts?
+      - What type of engineering is related to each of those parts?

 ---